Towards a Finer Classification of Strongly Minimal Sets

+The principal innovations of this paper are i) a new characterization of elimination of imaginaries in terms symmetric definable closure (Section~\ref{sdcl}), ii) decomposing models of flat strongly minimal theories with respect to newly defined subgroups $G_I,G_{\{I\}}$ (Section~\ref{decomp}) and using these tools to iii) demonstrate imaginaries cannot be eliminated in certain flat strong minimal sets (Section~\ref{geq3}-\ref{Steiner}).
+Our solutions led us to formulate a finer classification of strongly minimal sets and to explore methods to vary the Hrushovski strongly minimal set construction to exhibit new classes, make applications in combinatorics, and find automorphism groups that act more transitively.

-The original motives for this paper were to show i) (first author) (Pure) strongly minimal Steiner systems with line length greater than $3$ admit neither $\emptyset$-definable quasigroups nor more generally `non-trivial' $\emptyset$-definable binary functions (Theorem~\ref{noqg}, Theorem~\ref{omni2S}) and ii) (second author) the original Hrushovski construction does not admit elimination of imaginaries (Theorem~\ref{no-sym-fun}).
-The question of elimination of imaginaries for {\em ab initio} stongly minimal sets has largely lain fallow for 25 years since B.~Baizhanov \cite{Baiz} asked whether any strongly minimal theory in a finite vocabulary that admits elimination of imaginaries must be an algebraically closed field. \cite[p 160]{Hrustrongmin} observed that flat geometries obeyed the weaker `geometric' elimination of imaginaries and this was adequate for studying the geometry.
+The question of elimination of imaginaries for {\em ab initio} stongly minimal sets has largely lain fallow for 25 years since B.~Baizhanov \cite{Baiz} asked whether any strongly minimal theory in a finite vocabulary that admits elimination of imaginaries must be an algebraically closed field. \cite[p 160]{Hrustrongmin} observed that flat geometries obeyed the weaker `geometric elimination of imaginaries' and this was adequate for studying the geometry.
 But, as for Zilber, our goal is not to classify the geometries associated with strongly minimal theories but to classify the theories.

-A theory $T_\mu$ {\em triples} if for any good pair $C/B$ (Definition~\ref{prealgebraic}.(3)), $\delta(B) \geq 2$ implies $\mu(C/B)\geq 3$.
-This implies that every primitive extension of a `well-placed' (Definition~\ref{wpdef}) base has at least 3 copies in the generic.

 \begin{notation} {\rm

 \begin{enumerate} \item $\hat T_\mu$ denotes a strongly minimal theory constructed with the same $\delta$, same vocabulary of one ternary relation $R$ (required to be a hypergraph), the same $\bL_0$, and an appropriate $\mu$ as in the main construction in \cite{Hrustrongmin}. \item $T^S_\mu$ denotes a strongly minimal theory of Steiner systems constructed with the $\delta$ and vocabulary $\{R\}$ as in \cite{BaldwinPao}) (Definition~\ref{twodelta}).